 More than 90% of drownings occur in low- and middle-income countries where daily life brings men, women and children into contact with open water hazards.

 This is why the RNLI is focusing its international efforts in the places where its impact will be felt most.
-In 2016 we will be running the following projects:
+Currently, we are supporting the following projects: